mikkemakk/sc-facebook-hack-presentation/slides/whatissoundcloud-2.markdown

 # What is SoundCloud?

-- creator focused
+- Creator focused
-- sharing is key
+- Sharing is key
 - 11+ million users
 - 50% connect their account to Facebook